ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

   - Expected Result: A popup appears under the search bar telling the user how to search by tag
   - Result: Works as intended
+- **The search hint dismiss button**
+  - Expected result: The search himt button is dismissed
+  - Result: Works as intended
 - **The search button**
   - Expected Result: The user is taken to the "Post list" page, with posts filtered by the query the user entered